 QUIM 5074.
-GENERAL BIOCHEMISTRY

-LABORATORY II.
+GENERAL BIOCHEMISTRY LABORATORY II.
 One credit hour.
-One fourhour laboratory per week.
-Prerequisite: QUIM 5073.
-Corequisite: QUIM 5072.
+One four-hour laboratory per week.
+Corequisite: QUIM 5071.

-Characterization of carbohydrates, molecular modeling, and spectroscopic analysis of biomolecules.
+Bioinformatics, structural genomics, molecular modeling, and the spectroscopic characterization of biological molecules.

 QUIM 5085.
 FOOD CHEMISTRY.
 Four credit hours.
 Three hours of lecture and four hours of laboratory per week.
 Prerequisite: QUIM 3072 and (QUIM 3463 or QUIM 3062) or authorization of the Director of the Department.